 The positive affect on development of software was enormous.
 It was immediately habit forming.
 The biggest single thing it did was to reduce the cycle time from idea to testing of code.
 With timesharing, it was possible to think, edit, compile, and test your program dozens of times in a single hour.
 Since, as we would later learn, software is iteratively grown, not written, nor engineered, this rapid iteration was a huge boon to productivity, far superior the coding forms and keypunches used in batch systems.

 IBM had been MIT’s machine of choice for CTSS.
 A model 7094 36-bit number cruncher had been modified to have an extra bank of 32K core memory, that would hold the operating system.
 Called the B memory, it was where CTSS ran user programs, while the control program was safe in the A memory, inaccessible from the user program running in the B memory.

 The mechanism CTSS used for timesharing was simple.
-The 7094 had an interval timer installed which would fire an interrupt every quanta seconds, which was something like 1/60 of second.
+The 7094 had an interval timer installed which would fire an interrupt every quanta seconds, which was something like 1/60th of a second.
 A user program running in the B memory would be interrupted and the machine would switch its mode of operating to the control program in the A memory.
-The control program would decide if there was another program waiting with a higher priority than the interrupted one, and if there was, would switch from the current program to higher priority one.
+The control program would decide if there was another program waiting with a higher priority than the interrupted one, and if there was one, it would switch from the current program to higher priority one.

 In 1963, MIT had been awarded a $3M grant to build a bigger version of CTSS.
 The much more ambitious project aimed to be nothing less than a campus wide information utility.
 It was called, Multiplexed Information and Computing Service, MULTICS, which would lead directly to the Unix operating system.
 (But that’s another story.)
 For Multics, MIT wanted a new machine.